 Four Places to View Florida's Fantastic Flocks

-Snowbirds aren't the only wintertime visitors to Hillsborough County.
+Snowbirds aren't the only visitors to Hillsborough County.

-Migratory species - the kind with feathers and wings - take advantage of the area's warm weather and abundant food.
-Hillsborough County parks and preserves are great places to see them.
+Migratory species - the kind with feathers and wings - take advantage of the area's moderate temperatures and plentiful food.
+Flocks take to the air each fall, and Hillsborough County parks and preserves are great places to see them.

-When it's cold up North, flocks of warblers, goldfinches, American robins, and white pelicans are among birds finding temporary refuge along Tampa Bay's coasts and in the County's interior.
+When it begins getting cooler up North, warblers, goldfinches, American robins, and white pelicans are among birds finding temporary refuge along Tampa Bay's coasts and in the county's interior.
 Enthusiasts and casual observers are likely to spot birds often associated with places hundreds of miles away.

 Here are four Hillsborough County locations where migratory birds are prevalent, and a few of the well-travelled species you might see there:

-- Upper Tampa Bay Park: Look for Carolina chickadees, belted kingfishers, hermit thrushes, pied-billed grebes, and various migrating ducks.
+Upper Tampa Bay Conservation Park: Look for Carolina chickadees, belted kingfishers, hermit thrushes, pied-billed grebes, and various migrating ducks.

 Whether you're a devoted ornithologist or a casual bird-watcher, it's a fine time to be outdoors, looking skyward.
 Migratory birds provide a once-a-year viewing experience for Hillsborough County residents, and a slice of home for those other snowbirds, our human friends from other regions of the country and nations.